-The following are several critical areas that institutional investors and asset management organizations should thoughtfully consider.
+The following are several critical areas that institutional investors should thoughtfully consider.

 A detailed analysis is available on each of these areas.
 Please feel free to reach out if you’d like to discuss any of these topics further and explore their potential impact on your organization.